 Cassia is usually cheaper than Cinnamon and due to a minor difference in appearance; people usually mistake it for true Cinnamon or Ceylon cinnamon.
 This is why; cassia is often mislabeled and sold as Cinnamon.

 Conclusion Either for sprinkling on toast or preparing cinnamon rice pudding, you may be using cinnamon as an essential ingredient in your kitchen for years.
 However, were you aware about the difference between cassia and true cinnamon?
 If not, you have unknowingly been using cassia which may harm your health and body.
-Pay attention and choose health.
+Pay attention and choose health today.